The Irish Grasslands Project is back for 2021. Below you will find links to book for events or view videos of the

 - 14th July we held a training field meeting on the ID of common grasses and meadow flowers led by Paul Green & Edwina Cole at Castletown, Co.
 Kildare

 - 28th July Paul held a grass ID day with members of the Wexford Naturalists' Field Club

 - 4th August Paul and Fiona MacGowan lead a day on identifying grasses and other meadow flowers at Ballacolla, Co.
 Laois.

-Keep an eye on this page and social media for upcoming online and field training events.
+Keep an eye on this page and social media for upcoming online and field training events - we hope to offer even more in 2022!
 Everyone interested is welcome - you don't need to be a BSBI member and, at least for online events, it doesn't matter whether you're based in Ireland, Britain or beyond!
 Thanks to funding from the National Parks and Wildlife Service, to whom we are very grateful, all events are free.

 There are lots of resources available to support learning about grasses and grasslands in Ireland.
 Below are a few that might be of interest.
 If you have suggestions for others, please let us know!
 We'll continue adding to the list throughout the project.